This is an accordion element with a series of buttons that open and close related content panels.

 Beyond selecting the low code tool, a service advisory board has been formed with representatives from across campus to help ensure the success and utility of this new service campus wide.
 Additionally, there are several other ways that folks on campus can get involved including our Microsoft Teams channel and in the future our communities of practice.

-What will campus support look like for the low code tool?
+What will campus support look like for the no code and low code tools?

 How will I get training on the selected tool?

 An overview of the training opportunities and how to get started can be found on our training page.
-Additionally, how-to documentation related to the Low Code Solutions service and Betty Blocks platform are available in the Low Code Solutions KnowledgeBase.
+Additionally, how-to documentation related to the Low Code Solutions service for the Betty Blocks platform and Kuali Build platform are available in the Low Code Solutions KnowledgeBase.

-Will the low code tool support sensitive or restricted data (e.g. Student/FERPA, PHI/HIPAA)?
+Will the low code and/or no code tool support sensitive or restricted data (e.g. Student/FERPA, PHI/HIPAA)?

-For information about what types of data the low code tool supports please see the terms of service.
+For information about what types of data the low code tool supports please see the terms of service and policies.

 How soon can I expect to hear back after I've submitted a request to the Low Code Solutions team?